ArdWang/Study-Article-English/README.md

 What is demonstrated in the chart illustrates clearly that some remarkable change with regard to China rural express and total express change has taken place during the period between 2018 to 2020.
 To be specific,the proportion of rural express jumped up to amazing 3 billions in 2020 from roughly 1.5 billions in 2018, while the proportion of total express incress witenessed a dramatic a slow rise from approximately 5 billions less that 8 billions over the same period.

-What lies hehind this situation concerning it?
+What lies behind this situation concerning it?
 In the first place, it is generally accepted that it brings great benefits and huge convenience to our daily life, therefore, it is natural that it is widely popular with individulas in mounting numbers.
 In the next place, undoutedly, this way can save a lot of time and money for us, thus, majorities of people would award priority to choosing this new mode.
 There of one more point I feel I should touch on.
 It seems that its fashion has the potential to given rise to this.

 On the basis of the discussion above.
 It is my strong believe that this phenomenon mirrored by the chart is bound to exist for some years to come.
 Although we are not sure what will come of this trend, at least it will have a great and far-reaching impact uponour daily life.